 Pilate had two choices - either save his soul or save his neck.
 There's something kind of vague about one's soul because he cannot see.
 But there's nothing vague about his neck, right?
-So when it gets down to the nitty-gritty, chances are a person will do just about anything to save his neck rather than his eternal soul.
+So when it gets down to the bottom line, chances are an unbeliever will do just about anything to save his neck rather than his eternal soul.
 A wrong decision.